 The word apologetic doesn’t mean what it sounds like.
 It comes from the Greek word ἀπολογία–to speak in defense of one’s worldview.
 In our case, Christianity.
 Therefore, when discussing the 4 different types of apologetic systems, I am referring to the various methodologies Christians use to defend their faith.
 Are you ready to learn?
 Let’s begin.

-The first methodology is entitled Classical Apologetics.
-It focuses the use of logical criteria such as the law of noncontradiction, self-consistency, comprehensiveness, and coherence.
+The first methodology is entitled: Classical Apologetics.
+It focuses on the use of logical criteria such as the law of noncontradiction, self-consistency, comprehensiveness, and coherence.
 A famous apologist, William Lane Craig, often uses the classical approach when debating the Christian worldview.